trldvix/youtube-transcript-api/README.md

 ### This library uses undocumented YouTube API, so it's possible that it will stop working at any time.
 Use at your own risk.

-> **Note:** If you want to use this library on Android platform, refer to
+> **Note:** If you want to use this library on an Android platform, refer to
 > [Android compatibility](#-android-compatibility).

 ## 📖 Introduction

 Java library which allows you to retrieve subtitles/transcripts for a YouTube video.
-It supports manual and automatically generated subtitles, bulk transcript retrieval for all videos in the playlist or on the channel and does not use headless browser for scraping.
+It supports manual and automatically generated subtitles, bulk transcript retrieval for all videos in the playlist or on the channel and does not use a headless browser for scraping.
 Inspired by [Python library](https://github.com/jdepoix/youtube-transcript-api).

 ## ☑️ Features